IandRover/CCL-NeurIPS24/README.md

 --loss_scale_C: Loss scaling factor (only for CCL).
 --seed: Random seed (useful for reproducibility).
 ```
-xperiment with different settings for learning rates, momentum, gradient clipping, and seeds as shown in the example commands.
+Experiment with different settings for learning rates, momentum, gradient clipping, and seeds as shown in the example commands.